Jenncscampbell/STAT545-hw-Campbell-Jennifer/hw05_factorizing and data management/README.md

 This part seemed fine.
 I did find this cool [resource](https://cran.r-project.org/web/packages/ggthemes/vignettes/ggthemes.html) to graph onto maps.
 I tried to figure this out for a while before I gave up.

 **Repo clean-up**
 I started to clean up and then realized that by changing my folder names that I had killed the links to figures and graphs.
-After this I got really nervous.
-I wanted to delete some of the other things like the rproject files but decided I didn't want to really mess with it until after grading just in case.
+After this I got really nervous about further changes.